BlockzeroLabs/flash-docs/source/security.rst

 Testnet Competition
 ===================

-Blockzero Labs have run testnet competitions with their community which allowed the Flashstake Protocol to be deployed and tested on Kovan.
-This allowed the protocol to be tested with over 2,000 participants generating in excess of 250,000 individual interactions with the contracts.
+Blockzero Labs conducted testnet competitions with its community, resulting in the deployment and testing of the Flashstake Protocol on the Kovan network.
+Over 2,000 participants were involved, generating more than 250,000 individual interactions with the contracts.

-These testnet runs have allowed us to find and resolve the following Smart Contract bugs:
+These testnet exercises uncovered and fixed the following smart contract bugs:

 #.
-FlashNFT's were being burned when early unstaking
+FlashNFTs were accidentally burned during early unstaking
 #.
-Unable to Flashstake and redirect all yield to another address (transaction fail)
+It was previously not possible to Flashstake and redirect all yield to another address, which resulted in transaction failure.

 Testnet competition articles can be found here: |location_link_security_a1|, |location_link_security_a2| and
 |location_link_security_a3|.